SlimIO/Nodejs-downloader/README.md

 console.log(dirName);
 ```

-## Roadmap
+## Roadmap v0.2.0

 - Add `.zip` support to **extract** method.
+- Fix security issue with `tar-fs` package.
-- Complete the file list.
+- Complete the file list (not all files are supported).

 ## LICENCE
 MIT